 Try regenerative medicine such as stem cell therapy and platelet rich plasma therapy.

-When someone comes into our institute it is usually after the “conservative treatments,” have failed and that a surgery is being strongly recommended.
+When someone comes into our institute it is usually after the “conservative treatments,” have failed their shoulder injuries and damage and that a surgery is being strongly recommended.
 What people, perhaps one day like yourself, who come into our office want is a realistic plan to get them to a pain-free range of motion in a functioning shoulder.
 Many times we can get people to this goal, many times we come close to getting people to this goal with significant improvement to their quality of life.
 There are times when we can only help a little.
 There are times we cannot help at all.
 People we cannot help would be significantly advanced cases of degenerative shoulder disease.
 Perhaps 10 to 20% of patients who seek regenerative medicine will not be good candidates.
 This is why I invite people to email me to discuss before they make an appointment.
 You can do so as well by using the form below.

 The realistic outcome some patients can expect is that when they agree to the shoulder replacement surgery, they have to be prepared for the likely outcome of the necessity for multi-surgeries.